IgniteUI/igniteui-docfx/en/components/financialchart_chart_configuration.md

 In the Angular financial chart component, chart navigation is enabled by default.
 However, you can customize it by setting the following properties:

--   `isHorizontalZoomEnabled` - This specifies if the chart can be horizontally zoomed through user interactions.
+-   `IsHorizontalZoomEnabled` - This specifies if the chart can be horizontally zoomed through user interactions.
 By default, this property is set to true.
--   `isVerticalZoomEnabled` - This specifies if the chart can be vertically zoomed through user interactions.
+-   `IsVerticalZoomEnabled` - This specifies if the chart can be vertically zoomed through user interactions.
 By default, this property is set to false.
--   `isWindowSyncedToVisibleRange` - If set to true the Y-Axis will automatically resize to the visible data range.
+-   `IsWindowSyncedToVisibleRange` - If set to true the Y-Axis will automatically resize to the visible data range.
 By default, this property is set to false.
 -   `windowRect` - This is used to retrieve or specify the scroll and zoom state in the igxFinancialChart.
 The `windowRect` is expressed as a Rectangle with coordinates and sizes between 0 and 1.

 ```html